-Direct Child Services and Facility Support (Room and Board)
+Direct Child Services (Room and Board)

 Room and Board are defined as any activity which contributes to providing children with housing, food, clothing, school supplies or personal incidentals.
-Cleaning, housekeeping, and laundry would also be included.
-In general, the functions of a housekeeper, maintenance worker and cook would be included.

 Medical

 Medical refers to the administration of medical procedures which requires the individual carrying out the procedure to be licensed under state law as a medical professional.
 Educational testing or assessment as well as diagnosis and evaluation of a child's health conditions are also included.